-- Include and parse the Range header, with NPT units.
-Implementation of SMPTE units is recommended. - Include the length of the media presentation in the media initialization information. - Include mappings from data-specific timestamps to NPT.
+- Include the length of the media presentation in the media initialization information. - Include mappings from data-specific timestamps to NPT.
 When RTP is used, the rtptime portion of the RTP-Info field may be used to map RTP timestamps to NPT.